-- Client: Roman Catholic Church, Archdiocesis of Tokyo
+- Client: Roman Catholic Church, Archdioceses of Tokyo

 - Project Year: 1964

 - Photographs: © Xia Zhi

 After experiencing their grandeur, trying to reach the sky, and their ineffably mystical spaces, I began to imagine new spaces, and I wanted to create them using modern technology.

 St. Mary’s Cathedral in Tokyo Photographs

-The layout of the building is in the form of a cross, from which eight hyperbolic parabolas rise in a manner similar to a contemporary landmark cathedral located in San Francisco, also referred to as St. Mary’s Cathedral.
+The layout of the building is in the form of a cross, from which eight hyperbolic parabolas rise like a contemporary landmark cathedral located in San Francisco, also referred to as St. Mary’s Cathedral.

 The parabolas open upwards to form a cross of light, which continues vertically along the length of the four facades.
 To this rhomboid volume, other secondary constructions are added, including the baptistry and the baptismal font.

 The rectangular shapes contrast with the symbolic character of the cathedral.
 The bell tower is 61.6 m (202 ft) high, standing a short distance away from the main building.
 The exterior cladding is made of stainless steel.
 In 2004 a large organ built by Italian firm Mascioni was installed.